All DSE

 Decoding words

-There are two ways to learn how to correctly read written words - to memorise what the whole word looks like so that you can recognise it on sight, and to learn the links between letters and sounds so that you can decode an unfamiliar written word by 'sounding it out' - a phonics approach.
+There are two ways to learn how to correctly read written words - to memorize what the whole word looks like so that you can recognize it on sight, and to learn the links between letters and sounds so that you can decode an unfamiliar written word by 'sounding it out' - a phonics approach.
 Both ways of learning words are important.

 Sight words